 …well, I couldn’t wait to try them out.

-I’m talking about things like focus peaking, which allows you to see, in advance, which areas of your shot are going to be in focus.
-It’s not perfect, but it gives you an approximation of the necessary depth of field, plus it’s just really cool.
+I’m talking about things like focus peaking, which indicates, in advance, which areas of your shot are going to be in focus.
+It’s not perfect, but it helps you understand whether your focusing is accurate, plus it’s just very cool.

 Now, not all mirrorless cameras offer these features.
 And there are some bonuses, such as Olympus’s Pro Capture option, that you’ll only find in a select few mirrorless bodies.

-Now that you’ve finished this article, you should know all about mirrorless cameras, and whether you should think about purchasing one.
+Now that you’ve finished this article, you know all about the advantages of mirrorless cameras, and whether a mirrorless model is right for you.

-Mirrorless systems aren’t for everyone.
-There are reasons to use mirrorless in 2020, and there are reasons to shoot with DSLRs (and there are even reasons to shoot film!).
+I love mirrorless technology, but these systems certainly aren’t for everyone.
+There are good reasons to shoot mirrorless, sure, but there are also good reasons to use a DSLR (and there are even reasons to shoot film!).

 Now I’d like to know your opinion:

-Why do you shoot mirrorless?
+Which do you prefer, mirrorless cameras or DSLRs?
 Are there any reasons for shooting mirrorless that I missed?
 And if you shoot with a DSLR, why?
-Let us know in the comments!
+Let us know in the comments below!